-Cumberlands’ Human Services program applies a “generalist” approach, which means we believe that social workers should share common knowledge, values, and skills that are generally transferable from one setting, population, geographical area or problem situation to another.
-We work to ensure that as a Human Services major, you will be prepared to integrate your knowledge, values and skills to promote and enhance the social functioning of individuals, families, and communities.
+Cumberlands’ human services degree program applies a “generalist” approach, which means we believe that social workers should share common knowledge, values and skills that are generally transferable from one setting, population, geographical area or problem situation to another.
+We work to ensure that as a human services major, you will be prepared to integrate your knowledge, values and skills to promote and enhance the social functioning of individuals, families and communities.

 As you pursue either a Bachelor of Arts or a Bachelor of Science in Human Services, you will study with faculty members who are experienced professionals in the field.
-After you complete your studies, you’ll be able to consider a variety of possibilities for employment or advanced study.
+After you complete your bachelor’s degree in human services studies, you’ll be able to consider a variety of possibilities for employment or advanced study.

-A Human Services degree from the University of the Cumberlands will prepare students for a wide range of careers, such as a social service worker, family support worker, probation officer, mental health case worker, intake interviewer, home health case manager, drug abuse counselor, adult daycare case manager, and life skills instructor.
-These are just a few of the careers in the human services field.
-Each career centers around helping people in a structured, meaningful way.
+A human services degree from University of the Cumberlands will prepare students for a wide range of careers, such as a social service worker, family support worker, probation officer, mental health case worker, intake interviewer, home health case manager, drug abuse counselor, adult day care case manager and life skills instructor.
+These are just a few of the careers in the field for human services degree holders.
+Each career centers on helping people in a structured, meaningful way.